 How a Bell Pepper’s Color Relates to Its Flavor

 Red, orange, and yellow bell peppers are actually just green peppers that have ripened on the vine, which changes the color and adds sweetness.
 So green peppers will be slightly bitter, while yellow, orange, and red bell peppers will be sweeter.
 Purple bell peppers are from a rarer variety that matures from green to white to purple.
 Their flavor is less sweet than that of red bell peppers.

 How to Select Bell Peppers

 Look for firm, fresh and bright bell peppers.
 Avoid bell peppers that appear to be dry, wrinkly or decaying.
 Bell peppers should feel heavy for their size and be firm but yield gently to slight pressure.
 The shape of a bell pepper is not indicative of the quality.

-Storing Bell Peppers
+How to Store Bell Peppers

 Wash bell peppers thoroughly under cool running water before coring or cutting.
 Store unwashed bell peppers in your refrigerator’s crisper drawer for up to one week.
 Raw, whole bell peppers can be frozen in a resealable, freezer-safe bag for up to six months.

 Preheat broiler.
 Line a large baking sheet with foil.
 Place the bell peppers on the prepared baking sheet.
 Broil 4 to 5 inches from heat for 8 to 10 minutes or until charred on all sides, turning occasionally.
 Transfer to a bowl.
 Cover with plastic wrap and let stand for 10 minutes.
 Peel off skins; discard skins, stems, and seeds.

 How to Use Bell Peppers